Buying real estate in Oslo?

 What quality upgrade do I get at $300k in Oslo in 2026?

-As of early 2026, moving from a $200k to a $300k budget (around 2.9 million NOK) in Oslo upgrades you from a micro-studio to a large studio or small one-bedroom apartment, typically in the 28 to 38 square meter range.
+As of early 2026, moving from $200k to $300k (from about 1,910,000 to 2,865,000 NOK) in Oslo typically upgrades you from a micro-studio to a larger studio or even a small one-bedroom in the 28 to 38 m² range, which is a significant jump in livability because you gain enough space for a proper sleeping area or a separated bedroom.

 Can $300k buy a 2-bedroom in Oslo in 2026 in good areas?